maxcong001/DockerLogPlugin/README.md

 ### advantage
 #### PH1

-discription | Holocene | fluent-bit
+description | Holocene | fluent-bit
 ------------- | ------------------- | ----
  more Flexible|just realize the API, build dynamic lib, then pass the lib path in the configuration.
 For user, just need to focus on the logic | need to build special image if you add new driver  | more stable |docker-deamon just send REST-FUL API message to tell the plugin container what to do, if plugin crash, has little affect to docker-d | for fluent build-in docker driver, if driver crash, it will have bad effect on docker-d high performance  | 1. get docker log data directly form container.
 2 no need to pack/unpack log message | 1. get log data from container.
 2. pack log message.
 3. send to fluent-bit container.
 4. Fluent-bit container receive the message and unpack it, then do the following logic health life cycle   | Holocene has the same life cycle with docker-d|need to start a special container and should take care the life cycle of this container
 #### PH2
-discription | Holocene | fluent-bit
+description | Holocene | fluent-bit
 ------------- | ------------------- | ----
 programmable Holocene  | Start a REST-FUL server for configuration, which can receive config change run-time and do related work. | no such function